Our solution

 Cultivation and antibiotic testing

-The sample is subdivided into multiple channels, allowing it to be mixed with specified antibiotics, as well as have two control channels.
+The sample is subdivided into multiple channels, including two control channels, allowing it to be mixed with specific antibiotics.
 Once divided and mixed, the sample channels are cultivated for 35 minutes in a conducive media.

 4